top of page

 St Philip’s has been moving boys carefully and safely across this road for many years while travelling via coach to our purpose-built Games facilities in Barnes.
 The School is experienced in establishing and maintaining strict supervision processes and protocols to safeguard the children in its care.
 In addition, the School will make an application to the local council for the installation of a pedestrian crossing between the two buildings.

-How will the School finance its expansion?
+How has the School financed its expansion?

 The School has launched a capital campaign to finance its expansion.
 Parents and friends of School have supported it wonderfully at an exciting moment in its history.